 - Dates: Set a date range for when you want to apply the prices.

 - Minimum Quantity: This is the minimum number of items that must be in the cart for the particular price adjustment to apply.
-Use 0 for the minimum amount to make the marked-down cost to display in the catalog before the client adds the items to the cart (since v.
+Use 0 for the minimum amount to make the marked-down cost display in the catalog before the customer adds the items to the cart (since v.
 1.3.1).

 - Amount: The amount of discount.